35rod/tent/README.md

 print("Hello World!");
 ```

 Run it with: `./tent -c -f <path to tent file>`.
-Now, copy the output into a .ll file.
-Finally, you can compile that .ll file with the command: `clang <filename>.ll -o <whatever you want the executable to be called>`.
-And watch as a beautiful
+You should see the generated executable `a.out`!

-native executable pops into view.
-Note that we're still working on cross-platform support for other compilers.
+IMPORTANT: Unfortunately, tent only supports the clang compiler, and it can only compile on Unix-based systems, we're still working on support for Windows.